 If you’re using renditions, note that this new scale-up logic doesn’t affect the way renditions are picked.
 The viewer continues to select the smaller rendition instead of the larger rendition if the larger rendition requires scaling—even a minimal amount of scaling.

 [When I get a chance, I'll change my guidance below to account for the new v28 scaling feature.
 I need to do some testing first...]

 You should be aware of a few key differences between how folios are displayed on iOS and Android.

-In Android viewers, panorama overlays, and inline (non-fullscreen) videos are not supported.
-(Starting with v26, articles with PDF image format are supported.)
-Also, be careful with HTML articles and Web Content overlays.
+With any Android viewer, be careful with HTML articles and Web Content overlays.
 HTML content that works great on an iPad may be sluggish or unresponsive on Android devices.
-For a detailed list, see Differences between iOS and Android viewers.

 In many Android models, the system navigation bar cuts into the folio view area, causing the content to scale unless you plan ahead, as I discuss later.
 To make matters more complicated, the system bar has a different size on different devices and on different platforms.
 For example, the Motorola Xoom and the Galaxy Tab 10.1″ devices have a 48-pixel system bar, while the Google Nexus 7 has a 75-pixel system bar in portrait view and a 64-pixel system bar in landscape view.
 These system bar sizes can change whenever Google updates the OS.